Count-Based Exploration with the Successor Representation: Evaluation of Exploration in Deep RL

-We can clearly see that our algorithm achieves scores much higher than those achieved by DQN, which struggles in games that pose hard exploration problems.
-Moreover, by comparing DQN$_e^{ \mbox{MMC}}$+SR to DQN$_e^{ \mbox{MMC}}$ we can see that the provided exploration bonus has a big impact in the game \textsc{Montezuma's Revenge}, which is probably known as the hardest game among those we used in our evaluation.
+Finally, the comparison between DQN$_e^{ \mbox{MMC}}$+SR and DQN$_e^{ \mbox{MMC}}$ shows that the provided exploration bonus has a big impact in the game \textsc{Montezuma's Revenge}, which is probably known as the hardest game among those we used in our evaluation, and the only game where agents do not learn how to achieve scores greater than zero with random exploration.
 Interestingly, the change in architecture and the use of MMC leads to a big improvement in games such as \textsc{Gravitar} and \textsc{Venture}, which we cannot fully explain.
-Finally, we also compared our algorithm to DQN$^{ \mbox{MMC}}$+CTS and DQN$^{ \mbox{MMC}}$+PixelCNN.
-We can observe that, on average, it performs as well as these algorithms, but instead of requiring a density model it requires the SR, which is already defined for every problem since it is a component of the value function estimates,~as~discussed~in~Section~\ref{sec:background}.
+However, because the change in architecture does not have any effect in \textsc{Montezuma's Revenge}, it seems that the proposed exploration bonus is essential in games with very sparse rewards.